The Lowery's and The War Between The States

 twelve men, and fifteen or twenty horses, with injuries more or less

 serious to a larger number.
 Reaching Chattanooga, Ten.
-July 8 they
+July 8

-remained there 10 days before being transferred by N. & C. R. R. to a point
+remained there 10 days before being transferred by N. & C. R. R. to a

-near Shell Mound, Al. Picketing here for two weeks in front of the army
+near Shell Mound, Al. Picketing here for two weeks in front of

 of Gen. Buell's (Fed) army they returned to Chattanooga Aug.
 1, and left